 The hand guard is a crucial safety feature that protects your front hand from debris as wood chips start flying.
 The position of the hand guard also gives you better control over the chainsaw if it kicks back and moves up and towards you.
 You should never use a chainsaw that doesn’t have a suitable hand guard installed.

-Regardless of the hand guard, I always recommend wearing safety gloves to add a further layer of protection.
+Regardless of the hand guard, I always recommend wearing safety gloves to add further protection.

 Chain Catcher